SarahCadet/AI-Studio-Model/README.md

 ---

-## Repository Contents

-- `model.py`: Implementation of the 1D CNN model.
-- `data_preprocessing.py`: Functions for data cleaning, feature extraction, and time-series splitting.
-- `train.py`: Script for training the model.
-- `evaluate.py`: Script for evaluating the trained model.
-- `requirements.txt`: List of required Python libraries.

----

 ## Acknowledgements

-This project was completed as part of the AI Studio program with guidance from:
+This project was completed as part of the AI Studio portion of the MIT Break Through Tech AI program with guidance from:

 - **TA**: Andrii Zahorodnii
 - **Challenge Advisors**: Dr. Sarai Koo and Alfredo Reina Corona